pnkraemer/probdiffeq/docs/benchmarks/internal_only.md

 plt.show()
 ```

-The Taylor-series based method is more efficient.
-The cubature rule has little effect on the efficiency of the moment-matching solver.
+The Taylor-series based method is more efficient than the moment-batching based method.
+The cubature rule itself has little effect on the efficiency of the moment-matching solver.

 ### Which factorisation?